odoo/documentation/accounting/receivables/customer_invoices/overview.rst

 =================================

-Depending on your business and the application you use, there are different ways to automate the customer invoice creation in Odoo.
+Depending on your business and the application you use, there are different ways to automate the customer invoice creation in Twenty20.
 Usually, draft invoices are created by the system (with information coming from other documents like sales order or contracts) and accountant just have to validate draft invoices and send the invoices in